-The class will consist predominantly of discussion of the readings, led by me and by class members, both in class and online.
-I will use a variety of media in my presentations, including web material, etc. There may also be group work and group presentations to the class, which will be posted online.
+The class will consist predominantly of discussion of the readings, led by me and by class members, including using of collaborative tools available in Blackboard.
+There may also be group work and group presentations to the class, which will be posted online.

-The major forms of individual assessment will be quizzes and writing assignments (essays, etc.).
-The quizzes will be online.
+The major forms of individual assessment will be writing assignments (essays, etc.).
 I may also use online forms to gather information about your progress in the coursework.
 Course assignments must be submitted by email or via the Blackboard classroom.

 Philosophy is one of the principal forces that have shaped Western civilization and history, so a deeper understanding of the methods, subjectmatter, and history of philosophy affords a deeper understanding of ourselves and an informed grasp of the present.
 In addition, critical thinking skills are so central to the methods of philosophy that the study of philosophy provides an excellent opportunity to learn and practice those skills in a focused way.

 Your grade for this course will be based on written and collaborative work demonstrating pursuit of the objectives of the course.
 (See the Coursework Guide for a more detailed explanation of the written work.)
 These are the components of the course for grades up to a B:

 To earn an A in the course, (1) you must submit a research essay of about 5 pages on a topic that you develop in consultation with me and (2) the essay grade must be an A. You must have an A average on the course components above to be eligible to submit the A essay

 Please review the Grading and Evaluation page for a more detailed exposition of my approach to evaluation.